 Statistical analysis of the tick infection status

 A statistical analysis was carried out to identify factors potentially affecting the tick infection status.
 More precisely, we investigated if factors related to the nature of tick-virus association or the experimental design influenced the infectious status (see above for details) of the ticks in published experimental trials.
-The explanatory variables were: the ASFV strain and genotype, the tick species, the potential geographical co-occurrence of tick and virus as an indication of possible tick-virus adaptation (ASFV and ticks from the same country versus from different countries), the viral titre in infectious blood meal and the exposure route for tick infection, the tick stage, the tick colony status and the host from which the ASFV strain was sampled.
+The explanatory variables were: the ASFV strain and genotype, the tick species, the potential geographical co-occurrence of tick and virus as an indication of possible tick-virus adaptation (ASFV and ticks from the same country versus from different countries), the viral titre in infectious blood meal and the exposure route for tick infection, the tick stage, the tick colony type and the host from which the ASFV strain was sampled.
 Using a dataset where all ticks were adults, we also tested the influence of tick sex on infectious status (along with all other factors except tick stage).
 All statistical analyses were performed on R 4.2.2 (R Core Team, 2022).
 To assess which factors influenced the infection status, we applied a generalized mixed model with a binomial family.
 The tick species, virus genotype and virus strain were set as random effects to account for the fact that only a random fraction of soft tick species and virus genotypes and strains were sampled.
 All other factors were set as fixed effects.
 The significance of random effects was tested using a likelihood ratio test (Zuur et al., 2009).
 We then selected the best parsimonious models (with the remaining 6 fixed effects) based on the AIC (Akaïke Information Criterion).
 In this best model, the significance of fixed effects was tested using Chi² tests between models and post-hoc tests, with Tukey HSD correction, were performed.

 Assessment of the overall tick vector competence for ASFV

 Although our main assumption is that vector competence results are influenced by the experimental design, we attempted to assess the overall vector competence of the various Ornithodoros tick-ASFV associations.
-Based on the three main components described above, we scored each tick-ASFV association, according to the following ranking: “score 0” for ticks that were unable to become infected or for which it was impossible to conclude (see flow chart figure 2) ; “score 1” when ASFV was able to cross tick midgut and replicate in ticks; “score 2” when transmission from tick to pig was successful ; and, “score 3” for ticks validating all components of vector competence, including ASFV transmission from ticks to other ticks.
-The attribution of a score was based on all data available from the different included references related to the considered tick-ASFV association, and thus the longest period of monitoring and the best vector competence performance for this association.
+Based on the three main components described above, we scored each tick-ASFV association, according to the following ranking: “score 0” for ticks that were unable to become infected or for which it was impossible to conclude (IS = 0 or IS = NA, figure 1) ; “score 1” when ASFV was able to cross tick midgut and replicate in ticks; “score 2” when transmission from tick to pig was successful ; and, “score 3” for ticks validating all components of vector competence, including ASFV transmission from ticks to other ticks.
+The attribution of a score was based on all data available from the different included references related to the considered tick-ASFV association.
 Attributing graduate scores of vector competence sounds as if that associated transmission events are also graduate.
-This is not the case: even if horizontal transmission scored 2 and sexual or transovarial transmissions scored 3, the success of tick-to-tick transmission does not necessarily imply the efficiency of horizontal transmission.
-For example, O. erraticus showed vertical transmission with the viral strain OURT88/1 but no transmission to pig (Pereira de Oliveira et al., 2019; Pereira De Oliveira et al., 2020).
+This is not the case: even if transmission to host scored 2 and sexual or transovarial transmissions scored 3, the success of tick-to-tick transmission does not necessarily imply the efficiency of transmission to host..

 Results